princekunal101/academic-section/Studies/Environment and Echology/UNIT 1/README.md

 ---
   Environmental studies discipline has multiple and multilevel scopes.
 This study is important and necessary not only for children but also for everyone.
 The scopes are summarized as follows:
 - The study creates awareness among the people to know about various renewable and nonrenewable resources of the region.
-- It provides the knowledge about ecological systems and cause and effect relationships.
+- It provides the knowledge about ecological Systems and cause and effect relationships.
 - It provides necessary information about biodiversity richness and the potential dangers to the species of plants, animals and microorganisms in the environment.
 - The study enables one to understand the causes and consequences due to natural and main induced disasters (flood, earthquake, landslide, cyclones etc.,) and pollutions and measures to minimize the effects.
 - It enables one to evaluate alternative responses to environmental issues before deciding an alternative course of action.